Install DataStax Enterprise 5.1 using the binary tarball

 Java HotSpot(TM) 64-Bit Server VM (build 25.181-b13, mixed mode)

-The latest version is 5.1.
-To view the available versions, see the Release notes.
+These commands download version 5.1.
+For other versions, see the Release notes.

 1. Download the tarball from Download DataStax Enterprise.